 However, there’s plenty of cheap or free entertainment in the city.
 The Toronto Library system is extensive and allows you to borrow books and music for free.
 There’s a library in most neighbourhoods.
 Toronto also has an excellent Parks and Recreation service, with numerous beautiful parks that include equipment for kids, fields to play sports, and often courses and programs.

 Anyone who loves skiing will find a number of places like Collingwood which are within a couple of hours of the city – close enough to come back the same day and save on hotel costs.
 These locations all rent equipment, and you can purchase a day pass to the ski hills.

 Why Immigrate to Toronto?

-Is Toronto the place for you?
+Is immigration to Toronto a good idea for you?
 It depends.
 If you love living in an urban setting surrounded by people, shops, theaters, and buildings, then it may be a good location.
 If you’re a professional looking to build a career in a new home, Toronto definitely could be a suitable spot for you.

-If you love being around a mix of cultures and living in an area surrounded by people from your own region, then Toronto is a city you should certainly consider.
+If you love being around a mix of cultures and living in an area surrounded by people from your own region, then Toronto is a city you should certainly consider for immigration.

 There’s a reason why Toronto is such a popular place for immigration.
 It has a little bit of everything – diversity, culture, educational institutions, nature, entertainment…and immigrants!
 Canada2036 is a place for you to get started as a new Torontinian if you’re not sure where to begin.
 You can also seek out the advice of a RCIC agent to help you immigrate to Toronto.